 Comparing the Nintendo Switch to the PS5 is like comparing apples to oranges — both are vastly distinct and are meant to cater to different audiences.
 On one hand, you have the Nintendo Switch — an underpowered darling that focuses on portability, along with beloved indies and high-quality Nintendo games.
 On the other, you’ve got the PS5 — a system that will no doubt set a new benchmark for video games, delivering a breadth of top-tier Sony first-party games, fantastic offerings from third parties, and the power to showcase some of the best-looking visuals we’ve ever seen in video games.

 Ultimately, we advise getting both, as each offers something the other doesn’t.
 You aren’t going to get quirky Nintendo games on the PS5 that you can take on the go, and you won’t get fantastic single-player PlayStation games on the Nintendo Switch.
 If your situation allows for it, grab both.
-With the Black Friday Nintendo Switch deals being this close, you can get both as you’re going to be saving on Nintendo.
 Otherwise, pick the one that suits your needs based on game preference, price, and how important portability is.